roycetech/QuizMaster/README.md

 3. Optionally run `bundle install` inside the project in case of error.
 4. generate rails using CLI
 5. Configure live-reload see changes in view as you edit.
-6. Scaffold the question
-7. Set the root to `home/view`
+6. Set the root to `home/view`
+7. Scaffold the question
+8. Customize the views

 # References: